MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P4-Adding-Controls/content.md

 >
   /* Recursive node search for 'hero' (child of referenced node) */ hero = (self.childNode(withName: "//hero") as!
+SKSpriteNode)
+>
+  /* allows the hero to animate when it's in the GameScene */ hero.isPaused = false
-SKSpriteNode) }
+}
 ```
 >